yafig/spec/api-servers-microservice.md

 ## User Service

 Handle user registration and authentication.
 User service will be accessible via both HTTP REST & gRPC.
+There is a small deviation from Microsoft API Design where username is being used as id in the URL path.
 The operations with HTTP REST are:

 - **PUT** `/users/{username}` -> `get_user(username)`
 - **PUT** `/users/{username}` -> `edit_user(username)`